 Once you've got the chat started, Apple has several UI elements to make chatting easier.

 The Chat UI

-Aside for the amazing prompting for payments feature that we talked about earlier.
-Apple has placed a few UI elements in the chat for smoother customer experience.
+Aside from the amazing prompting for payments feature that we talked about earlier.
+Apple has placed a few UI elements in the chat for a smoother customer experience.

 One of these features is sending an app download link in the chat.
 I know where your saying, any chat allows you to send a link.
 However, the link Apple provides is special, because the user can install the app on their phone, without having to go to the app store and back.

 The Chat UI also offers card templates.
 The Home Depot, for example, uses cards to let customers view product details.
 They even offer an in-store map to show where a product is located in their stores.